mpolinamm/TarotMe/README.md

 https://www.canva.com/design/DAG02Po3yf0/NrrNZO2zqfZrgX25MuWtaA/edit?utm_content=DAG02Po3yf0&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

-# TarotMe

-**TarotMe** is a Flask-based web app that draws 3 random tarot cards and uses AI to generate personalized explanations of the reading.
-The site features an interactive card spread with visual representations of tarot cards (face-down before selection, face-up when revealed).

-**TarotMe** lets you explore tarot readings in a fun and interactive way.
-Just draw three cards, flip them over, and get an AI-generated explanation of what your cards might mean for you.
-This app gives you the chance to ask about the questions that matter to you, receive a daily prediction, or simply enjoy exploring the world of tarot.
-Each reading is unique, offering fresh insights every time you try.
-Even if you’re new to tarot, the app makes it simple and engaging to discover the symbolism behind your cards.

- Mystic Tarot Reader — Your AI-Powered Gateway to the Cards

-Mystic Tarot Reader is a modern web app that blends timeless tarot wisdom with the power of AI.
-Designed for both curious beginners and experienced tarot enthusiasts, it offers intuitive readings, beautiful visuals, and insightful interpretations that adapt to your journey.

- What the App Offers

-	Three-Card Reading (Past–Present–Future)
-Draw three cards to uncover the path you’ve walked, where you stand, and what lies ahead.
-Each card is accompanied by a poetic, AI-generated interpretation.

-	Add More Cards
-Go deeper into your reading by adding additional cards to explore specific aspects — love, career, self-growth, or spiritual guidance.

-	Card of the Day
-Start each morning with a single draw that sets the tone and offers gentle guidance for your day.

-	Love Reading
-A dedicated mode focused on emotional and romantic energies — perfect for those wondering about compatibility, relationships, or upcoming connections.

-Soulmate Description
-An AI-driven, personalized feature that paints an intuitive picture of your soulmate’s energy, traits, and the connection that awaits.

-	Interface and Experience

-The app features a minimalistic, mystical interface — deep violet backgrounds, glowing text, and classic Rider–Waite tarot imagery.
-Users simply ask their question, press “Draw Cards”, and receive a clear visual layout of the cards with an AI interpretation panel below.

-Smooth transitions, a responsive layout, and an intuitive “Draw Again” button make it effortless to explore multiple readings.
-Each feature (love reading, card of the day, soulmate) will be accessible from a clean main menu or sidebar, allowing users to switch between reading modes easily.

-	Who It’s For

-Mystic Tarot Reader is perfect for:

-Anyone seeking clarity or daily inspiration

-Tarot beginners who want easy, AI-guided insights

-Experienced readers curious about new interpretations

-People interested in love, fate, or self-discovery

-Communication with user :
-	- for daily card may be notifications(if used on a phone)
-	- email notifications if used in web

-Gay people (SLAYYYY)
+# TarotMe — AI-Powered Tarot Reading App

+A modern Flask-based web application that combines traditional tarot wisdom with AI-generated interpretations.
+Draw cards, explore their meanings, and gain personalized insights through an intuitive, mystical interface.

+## Features

+### 🔮 Three-Card Reading (Past–Present–Future)
+Draw three cards to explore your journey.
+Each card reveals AI-generated interpretations tailored to your question.

+### ➕ Extended Readings
+Add more cards to dive deeper into specific areas like love, career, or personal growth.

+### 🌅 Card of the Day
+Start your morning with a single card draw for daily guidance and inspiration.

+### 💜 Love Reading
+A dedicated reading mode focused on relationships, emotions, and romantic connections.

+### ✨ Soulmate Description
+Get an AI-generated, personalized portrait of your soulmate's energy and traits.

+## User Experience

+- **Visual Design**: Mystical interface with deep violet backgrounds, glowing text, and classic Rider-Waite tarot imagery
+- **Interactive Cards**: Cards appear face-down, then flip to reveal their meaning
+- **Smooth Navigation**: Easy switching between reading modes via main menu or sidebar
+- **Responsive Layout**: Works seamlessly on desktop and mobile devices

+## Notifications

+- **Mobile**: Push notifications for daily card readings
+- **Web**: Email notifications for daily draws

+## Who Is This For?

+- Tarot beginners seeking easy, guided insights
+- Experienced readers exploring new interpretations
+- Anyone interested in daily inspiration, self-discovery, or spiritual guidance
+- People curious about love, relationships, and fate

+---

+**Get started by asking your question, drawing your cards, and let the wisdom unfold.**